RocketBus/clickbus-api-doc/source.md

 **NOTES:**

 1. This block may last ~10 minutes.
 After that, the seat is available again;
-2. All Request shall declare in cookies the key `PHPSESSID`, along with it's value, the Sessio's ID, as follow:
+2. Every Request's header shall declare the key `PHPSESSID`, along with it's value, Session's ID (obtained on **Session**), as follow:
     > Cookie: PHPSESSID=g1898g0ogdlh9f3mfra2hl3el3
+3. You can create up to 5 Seat blocks per Order.

 ### Create a block in a Seat [PUT]